YannisFJ/FootballClubProject/README.md

 ## Deployment

-The CSS Wanderers website is hosted on GitHub pages, deployed directly from the master branch.
+The CSS Wanderers website is hosted on GitHub pages, deployed from the master branch.
 As such, it will automatically update if there are new commits to the aformentioned branch.
-If you want to run the site locally, you can clone this repository directly into an editor by pasting git clone https://github.com/YannisFJ/milestone-project.git into your terminal.
+If you want to run the site locally, you can clone this repository by pasting git clone https://github.com/YannisFJ/FootballClubProject.git into your terminal.

 ## Credits